anafilipabsilva/jira-cli/README.md

 - search for issues that match certain conditions;
 - add a defined label to the issues belonging to a certain epic, with a certain feasability.

-The great advantage resides in automationg some processes, which saves a lot of time.
+The great advantage resides in automating some processes, which saves a lot of time.

 This project is open for contributions and new ideas, so don't be shy and share your thoughts with me!